 Senegal’s Progress to Date

-Over the period 2006-2014, Senegal’s Gross National Income rose from US$800 to $1,050 per capita, a 31% increase.
+Over the period 2006-2014, Senegal’s Gross National Income rose from US$800 to $1,050 per capita, a 31 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Senegalese government spent $4 on routine immunization per surviving infant in 2006.
 Senegal spent the same amount in 2014.
-The government share of total routine immunization expenditures dropped from 58% to 8% over the period.
+The government share of total routine immunization expenditures dropped from 58 percent to 8 percent over the period.
 Since 2010, Senegal has reported inconsistently on JRF financial indicators.
 The data suggest that Senegal has not progressed towards country ownership of its immunization program.
-Among SIF countries, Senegal ranked sixteenth in terms of routine immunization spending per surviving infant in 2014.
+Among SIF countries, Senegal ranked 19th in terms of routine immunization spending per surviving infant in 2016.

-A steering committee began developing a private immunization trust fund in April 2011.
+An MoH steering committee began developing a private immunization trust fund in April 2011

 Chapter I, Article 7 of the Senegalese Constitution (2001) guarantees citizens the right to health, and.
 Article 17 guarantees that the state will provide health services to families.

 In November 2012, a drafting committee began drafting a national immunization bill.
-The same month, African counterparts proposed amendments to the bill, which the committee incorporated.
+The bill was later amended to incorporate suggestions from a Sabin-sponsored peer exchange workshop.

-- June 2015: Malian and Cameroonian officials join Senegalese peers in Sabin-sponsored resource tracking peer exchange
+- June 2015: Malian and Cameroonian counterparts join Senegalese peers in Dakar for a Sabin-sponsored resource tracking peer exchange

-- November 2013: Senior Program Officer and MOH co-organize financing briefing
+- May 2012, November 2013: Sabin Senior Program Officer, MOH partner agency counterparts co-organize immunization financing workshop

-- December 2008: Senior Program Officer and Program Director introduce SIF program to Senegalese government
+- December 2008: Sabin Senior Program Officer, SIF Program Director introduce SIF program to Senegalese government